rschmaelzle/pcc/chapters/en/chapter5.md

 ### Quiz
-To increase the conclusiveness of your evaluation resutls, two key issues to think about in advance are .
+To increase the conclusiveness of your evaluation results, two key issues to think about in advance are .
 <choice>
 <opt correct="true" text="i) pre-post comparison and ii) control group.">
 If the situation post-campaign isn't better than pre-campaign, it cannot have helped much (unless you make the argument that without the campaign, it would have gotten even worse).
 A control group will help to make the case that the campaign (or exposure to communication) was causal factor that produced the improvement.</opt>